-“Our organization is transitioning to a new system in the next few months.”
+“Our organization is transitioning to a new system.”

 When a nonprofit leader first utters these words, it can turn our worlds upside down.
 Sure, you’ve heard the terms ‘CRM’ and ‘Sales force’ before.
-You may even have friends who mentioned similar instances happening at their organization.
-Now, it’s your nonprofit’s turn to take the leap.
+You may know people who’ve had something similar happen at their org.
+Now, it’s your nonprofit’s turn.
 Exciting, right?!

-If you’re not excited, it’s probably because you have more questions than reassurances on how this will affect your process.
-This could be true even if you’re the person making the announcement, because org-wide transitions are just that tricky.
+If you’re not excited, it’s likely because you have more questions than answers about how this affects your process!
+This might be true even if you’re the one making the announcement, because org-wide transitions are just that tricky.

 Here are 4 quick considerations for talking about your nonprofit’s data transition…based on common things leaders say, and how those things get received by their staff!

-*Leader* Tip: Let staff know that you’re well aware of this learning curve and that you’re going to take it on together as one unified front.
-You may not want to harp on the fact that it’s going to be difficult, but being transparent shows your staff that you’ve already begun to acknowledge the challenge that this will present to your teams.
+*Leader* Tip: Let staff know that you’re going to take this as one unified front.
+You don’t want to harp on the difficulty piece, but being transparent about this shows others that you’re being thoughtful of the challenges this transition presents.

-The hardest part of any transition is the transition itself.
-Adjusting the way we work in the beginning may be challenging, but once we get the hang of it, we’ll only help our roles in the long-run.
-By capturing information and collecting data, we’re building the institutional knowledge necessary for ours team to thrive in the years to come.
-Documenting efforts also allows us to really own our process, as it becomes easier to assess efforts and track outcomes.
-Both are important for working smarter, and may even prove useful come annual review time.
+The hardest part of any transition is the transition itself, and adjusting the way we work.
+But this only helps our roles in the long-run!
+By collecting data at all, we’re building the institutional knowledge necessary for our teams to thrive in the years to come.
+It also allows us to really own our process, as it becomes easier to assess our efforts and track outcomes.

-*Leader* Tip: You’ll go far if you can successfully communicate not just the ‘why’ behind this priority, but the ‘why you should care specifically’ piece.
-Mission matters, but staff should also understand how adopting this system helps them to be more effective in their roles.
-This way you empower people to want to use new tools, rather than just mandating that they do (which might affect the quality of the data that gets entered.)
+*Leader* Tip: You’ll go far if you can successfully communicate both the ‘why’ behind this implementation, and the ‘why-you-should-care-specifically’ piece.
+Yes mission matters, but staff deserve to know how adopting this system helps them to be more effective.
+To whatever extent you can, empower folks to use new tools…don’t just mandate that they do.

 I hear you.
-There is not enough time in the day to get things done, and now you’re being told to do the technological equivalent of learning to walk again.
+There’s not enough time in the day to get things done, and now you’re being told to do the technological equivalent of learning to walk again.
 It’s not ideal…but it does make sense.

-We want to make our lives easier, and for that reason we become creatures of habit.
-If our director doesn’t tell us to change things up for the sake of a new system, we probably won’t do it (unless we have a personal interest in data collection or tons of free time).
-There’s also the factor of cost.
-New data systems don’t come cheap: they can take hundreds if not thousands of dollars, not to mention the staff time and resources that get diverted away from your nonprofit’s constituents.
-If you made an investment that big for your own organization, wouldn’t you want people to use it?
+We’re creatures of habit.
+If no one tells us to change things up for the sake of a new system, we probably wouldn’t do it.
+You also have to consider cost.
+New data systems are expensive: they can take hundreds (or thousands) of dollars, not to mention the staff time and resources that get diverted away from your nonprofit’s work.
+If you made an investment that big, wouldn’t you want people to use it too?

-*Staff *Tip: If your leaders haven’t stated how this system affects your evaluation process, then you ought to ask your manager.
-While it shouldn’t affect your compliance with their requests (nor should their response stress you out), you really deserve to know all the ways in which this transition will affect your role.
+*Staff *Tip: If you’re not sure about how this system impacts your evaluation, ask your manager.
+You deserve to know all the ways which this transition will affect your role.

-The quality of a nonprofit’s system doesn’t come from the money spent on building it, but the time spent in encouraging staff to use it.
-By being careful in how they communicate to staff, leaders are entirely capable of setting the tone for a successful systems implementation!
+The quality of a nonprofit’s system doesn’t come from the money spent on building it, but the time spent in encouraging staff to adopt it.
+By making thoughtful communication choices, leaders are entirely capable of setting the tone for a successful system implementation!